 Web traffic took a slight dip in the U.S., falling 4% last week.
 Despite this, U.S. websites are still seeing a lot of traffic and are trending 19% above the benchmark.
 Conversations followed a similar path, dropping 4% last week but remain 25% above pre-COVID levels.
 Marketers should continue to lean on these channels as they keep searching for more conversion opportunities.

 Sales teams need to reinvent how they prospect.

-While sales results are incrementally improving week-over-week, salespeople are still spending a great deal of time reaching out to poor-fit prospects.
-The deal pipeline metrics are an encouraging sign that more businesses are reentering buying processes, but it’s still too early to tell how much of this growth will be sustained.
+While buyer engagement reaches all-time highs, sales results have not come close to seeing a corresponding increase, suggesting that salespeople are reaching out to poor-fit prospects.
+This month has seen improvements in deal pipeline metrics compared to March and early April, an encouraging sign that more businesses are reentering buying processes — but it’s too early to tell how much of this growth will be sustained.
 For now, it’s a safe bet that your sales team should continue prioritizing high-interest, good-fit buyers rather than indiscriminately prospecting.

 Resources to Help

 Consider whether online advertising is a fit for your business.